ianmichels/marketo-measure-learn.en/help/definitions/touchpoints/online-offline-touchpoints.md

 ---
 # Online and Offline Touchpoints

-This video explains the difference between Online Touchpoints and Offline Touchpoints and how they are created.
+Learn about the difference between Online Touchpoints and Offline Touchpoints and how they are created.

 >[!VIDEO](https://video.tv.adobe.com/v/347212/?quality=12&learn=on)